 i.e. Stop and Smell the Roses – or maybe the Columbines

-But beyond the fitness and wellness benefits, I found that when I’m totally in the present, I see things I would have missed if I was just trying to power up a hill at maximum speed.
-The real fun of a hike comes from connecting with the natural surroundings.
-Here are a few ways to engage with the environment more while on a hike.
+Beyond the fitness and wellness benefits, I found that when hiking I am totally in the present, I see things I would have missed if I were just trying to power up a hill at maximum speed.
+The real fun comes from connecting with the natural surroundings.

-There are many handbooks with photographs that help to identify wildflowers, and in some cases they also include some pretty interesting facts.
-However, using a handbook is tedious – even if it’s organized by color or another feature.
-If you are within cell phone range, Google now has a magical feature called Google Lens that will identify a wildflower with two taps on the smart phone.
-There are also other similar apps that can help you identify flowers.
+There are many picture books, some in the form of handbooks, helping to identify the wildflowers and sometimes some interesting facts.
+Using a handbook can be tedious and it adds weight.
+If you are within cell phone range, Google now has a great feature called Google Lens that will identify a wildflower with two taps on the smart phone.
+There are other apps also providing the answers.
+Now everyone can be a wildflower expert.

-You may already know what these are, but let’s say we didn’t.
-If we are paying attention as we hike along, we are arrested by the beauty of these flowers in such a lovely natural setting.
+You know what these are, but let’s say we didn’t.
+As we hike along, if we are looking, we are arrested by the beauty of these flowers and in such a natural setting.

 We take out our phone and fire up Google.

 Notice the icon to the left of the microphone icon.
 That is Google Lens.
 Tap it – (the first tap):

 That will start up the phone’s camera.
 Aim at the flowers, and tap the magnifying glass icon (the second tap) …

 … on the bottom of the screen, voila!
 You see that this is the Colorado Blue Columbine.